sbslee/fuc/docs/glossary.rst

 SNV classes
 ===========

-Considering the pyrimidines of the Watson-Crick base pairs, there are only six different possible substitutions: C>A, C>G, C>T, T>A, T>C, and T>G.
+Considering the pyrimidines of the Watson-Crick base pairs, there are only six different possible substitutions: C>A, C>G, C>T, T>A, T>C, T>G.

 References: